 2 Hands-on Art Projects including all materials and instruction- each child will leave with two completed art projects of their own!!

 Projects can be tailored to fit your child's birthday party theme.
 Renters are responsible for set-up/clean-up of decorations and refreshments.

 Sponsored by Eureka Pediatrics and First 5 Humboldt

 Each gallery kit is an interactive education bundle geared toward youth and families.
 Focusing on current exhibitions, the life and art of Morris Graves, and the history of Andrew Carnigie and the Carnigie Library, these kits offer educational activities and throught-provoking questions, scavenger hunts, and hands-on-projects to explore while visiting the museum.

 These portable, handy kits provide in-depth experiences for a variety of ages and offer many ways to encourage the visitor with art.
 Gallery kits are included free with admission.

 Art created in youth art camps and classes is exhibited for public viewing at the Humboldt County Office of Education, in the main hallway of the main building located at 901 Myrtle Ave, Eureka, CA 95501.
-Currently on display are artworks created by students who attended Winter Session of Museum Art School, January 19th-March 9th.
+Currently on display are artworks created by students who attended the July 10th-14th session of Summer Art Camp.
 Come see the creative and original art works of Humboldt Countys' youth !